JD557/pbt-scala/talk/presentation.md

 #### Problems with our approach

  * Tests only test a small sample of the total input space
- * Ideally, we would like to use write tests like:
+ * Ideally, we would like to test the whole input space
     - $\forall s\in[a \textrm{--} zA\textrm{--}z]^* \ldotp lettersOnly(s)$
     - $\forall s\in[0 \textrm{--} 9]^+ \ldotp \neg{lettersOnly(s)}$
     - ...
- *  We could simply use random inputs in our tests
+ * Possible Solution: Use random inputs
-    - `Error: lettersOnly("qudihidqhidqwhuidwqhidzuqhiwuhsdioa") is false`
+    - `Error: lettersOnly("qudwhdwqhizuqhidioa") is false`
     - This helps, but it's hard to find out what's causing the bug

 ---